They’re called Roma, their culture is ancient and intriguing… and the word “gypsy” is a slur.

 The man smiled broadly and shook my hand.
 “Good bargain, my friend.”

 He stepped off the train.
 He and the women vanished into the depths of the Bologna Stazione Centrale.
 I was left on the train with my four heavy suitcases; and my wallet, which I’d kept, but which was now thirty euros lighter.

 My point is, Romani people are not epic heroes, or misunderstood bards, or brilliant musicians, or fortune-tellers, or robbers or thieves or scammers or beggars or intellectuals or child kidnappers or art theorists.
 They are — like every other people on earth — all of these things.

-Every single one of these things, and more.
+The Romani are every single one of these things — and so much more.

 They’ve survived cross-continental migrations and multiple attempts at genocide.
 They speak a language very few outsiders ever learn, or bother to try to learn.